 Fact and Myth’s goal is to unpack many prevailing claims and explain the reality behind them.
 In a world where much of our informational media is driven by emotion, sensationalism and business practices that lead media to simply provide opinion pieces that agree with their readers base and protect their corporate advertisers, Fact and Myth dives into these claims in a data-driven fashion.

 The Age of Fake News

 We’ve also entered an age where facts have become moot to a large portion of online readers.
-One person’s well-researched position has simply become another person’s “false propaganda,” regardless of the clarity of reasoning and preponderance of evidence.
-Occasional hiccups with from well-intentioned reporting has become conflated with intentional fabrications that weave a false narrative by way of selective reporting (often framed in an inaccurate or even dishonest manner), omission of inconvenient facts and reporting of outright fabrications.
+One person’s well-researched position has simply become another person’s “false propaganda,” regardless of the clarity of reasoning and preponderance of the evidence.
+Occasional hiccups from well-intentioned reporting have become conflated with intentional fabrications that weave a false narrative by way of selective reporting (often framed in an inaccurate or even dishonest manner), the omission of inconvenient facts and reporting of outright fabrications.
 This is what is meant by living in a post-fact world.

 Amusing Ourselves to Death

-In Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman explained how television was essentially decontextualizing information and feeding it to its viewers in an incoherent manner, which was leading viewers to lose a sense of continuity in their critical thinking (he also noted that print news, in an effort for compete with television, was also ‘dumbing itself down’ and moving from an informational medium to a source of entertainment).
+In Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman explained how television was essentially decontextualizing information and feeding it to its viewers in an incoherent manner, which was leading viewers to lose a sense of continuity in their critical thinking (he also noted that print news, in an effort for competing with television, was also ‘dumbing itself down’ and moving from an informational medium to a source of entertainment).
 This was in contrast to traditional print, which generally proceeded in a logical and coherent manner.

 Most Recent Posts